Tools & Integrations

 Supported integrations

-Integration | What Sidekick can do |
+Integration | What Sidekick can look up |

 |---|---|